Amtrak's White Paper on Privatization

 As per EY’s latest financial audit report, " the Company has a history of operating losses and is dependent upon substantial Federal Government subsidies to sustain its operations and maintain its underlying infrastructure"

 I have read the annual reports for the last 20 years.
-This or a similar statement appears in everyone of them.
+This or a similar statement appears in all of them.

 1 Like